DG REGIO’s consultation process on future Cohesion Policy

 EUSAIR Cohesion Policy Post 2027 Consultation

 The consultation on the future of Cohesion Policy beyond 2027, was conducted by the Facility Point of the EUSAIR (IPA ADRION 2021 – 2027) with the help of StEP (IPA ADRION 2021 – 2027) and the support from M&E Factory company.
 The consultation was carried out in the context of a broader EU-wide effort to gather insights and recommendations for shaping the future Cohesion Policy in the next Multiannual Financial Framework.
-Final report on EUSAIR Perspective on future Cohesion Policy Post 2027 considering results from all activities described in detail below was submited to European Commission in December 2024.
+Final report on EUSAIR Perspective on future Cohesion Policy Post 2027 considering results from all activities described in detail below was submitted to European Commission in March 2025.

 EUSAIR Consultations Activities